 T-Mobile offers one of the simplest solutions for traveling overseas.
 If you subscribe to T-Mobile’s Magenta Plan or are clinging to one of its discontinued Simple Choice plans with tiered data, you automatically get unlimited data and texting in more than 210 countries around the world.
 If you want to place or receive calls, you’ll be subject to the local rate depending on where you want to go.
 You don’t need to notify T-Mobile of your travel.

 It’s also worth noting that although you’ll get unlimited data when traveling with a Magenta plan, you’re capped at an exceedingly slow 128 kbps, or 2G.
 Most 4G connections can deliver average speeds of 3Mbps to 6Mbps.
-Upgrading to T-Mobile Magenta Plus doubles your data speeds when you're overseas, while also giving you unlimited in-flight Wi-Fi on planes that use Gogo's service.
-That costs an extra $15 a month, though the price is reduced to $10 a month per line for subscribers with multiple lines.
+Upgrading to the new Magenta Max plan doubles your data speeds when you're overseas, while also giving you unlimited in-flight Wi-Fi on planes that use Gogo's service.
+That costs an extra $15 a month, with discounts available on multiple lines.
+Magenta Max also removes any cap on data consumption when you're back in the U.S., making it a truly unlimited plan.

-In Mexico and Canada, T-Mobile allows you to use up to 5GB of data; speeds are slowed to 2G after that.
+In Mexico and Canada, T-Mobile allows you to use up to 5GB of data whether you've got Magenta or Magenta Max; speeds are slowed to 2G after that.

 T-Mobile also offers International Pass options for travelers who want high-speed data during lengthier stays overseas.
 A 5GB International Pass gives you that much high-speed data along with unlimited calling for 10 days.
 It costs $35.
 T-Mobile's $50 International Pass increases high-speed data to 15GB and extends the length of the pass to 30 days.
 The carrier also offers a $5 daily pass that gives you 512MB of high-speed data, and unlimited calling between the 210 Simple Global destinations.